Nature Sounds

 Nature Sounds is a record label based in Brooklyn, New York, specializing in hip hop and reggae music.
 The label is independently owned and operated.
 It was founded by Devin Horwitz in 2003.
+The label also has multiple releases with subsidiary Green Streets Entertainment.

 History

 Nature Sounds was founded in 2003 by Devin Horwitz, also known as the producer Dev 1.
-Since then, the label has featured releases from prominent artists such as Blu, MF DOOM, Pete Rock, R.A.
+Since then, the label has featured releases from prominent artists such as Blu, MF Doom, Pete Rock, R.A.
 The Rugged Man and Immortal Technique, among others.